Hinduism in the Philippines: Hinduism today

 There is some growth in the religion as of late, although most temples cater to the same communities.
 Actual adherents of Hinduism are mostly limited to communities that include indigenous and native peoples, expatriate communities, as well as new converts.
 There are various ISKCON groups and popular Hindu personalities and groups such as Sathya Sai Baba, and Paramahansa Yogananda (SRF), Prabhat Ranjan Sarkar (Ananda Marga) that can be found.
 The Ramakrishna Mission is also present as the Vedānta Society of the Philippines.
 Hindu based practices like Yoga and meditation are also popular.
 There are also notable archery ranges named after characters in the Ramayana and the Mahabharata called "Kodanda Archery Range" (named after Lord Rama's bow Kodanda) and "Gandiva Archery" (named after Arjuna's bow Gandiva).

 One source estimated the size of the Indian community in the Philippines in 2008 at 150,000 people, most of whom are Hindus and Christians.

-At present, however, it is limited primarily to the immigrant Indian community, though traditional religious beliefs in most parts of the country have strong Hindu and Buddhist influences.
+At present, however, it is limited primarily to the immigrant Indian community and local Butuanon people, though traditional religious beliefs in most parts of the country have strong Hindu and Buddhist influences.